pmmp/php-leveldb/README.md

 Build Status: [![CI](https://github.com/pmmp/php-leveldb/workflows/CI/badge.svg)](https://github.com/pmmp/php-leveldb/actions?query=workflow%3ACI)

+## About the fork
+This is a fork of [reeze/leveldb](https://github.com/reeze/php-leveldb) which adds support for [pmmp/leveldb](https://github.com/pmmp/leveldb), a fork of LevelDB which adds support for Zlib and Zstd compression to be compatible with databases produced by Minecraft: Bedrock Edition.

+## Original README follows
 LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.

 This extension is a binding for LevelDB